When Friends Are Always Late Or Unreliable

 Poor time management and organization skills

 This is a big reason behind a lot of the people's chronic lateness, inability to keep in touch, or return calls and texts.
 In general they might have a disorganized, scatterbrained, distractible personality.
-When they have to get ready for something they're not good at estimating how much time they'll need, and they tend to get sidetracked easily.
+They may have a conditon like adult ADHD.
+When they're getting ready to go out they're not good at estimating how much time they'll need, and they tend to get sidetracked easily.
 When a friend tries to get in touch with them, they'll forget to reply.
 They're usually better about being on top of things at work, where there would be serious consequences for being tardy or disorganized.
-In social situations, where their friends will usually just be annoyed at then, their true tendencies come out.
+In social situations, where their friends will usually just be annoyed at them, their true tendencies come out.

 An unpredictable, chaotic life

-Another reason someone may sincerely agree to a plan, but then back out at the last second; Their lives are extremely busy and things are always coming up to derail their commitments.
-A lot of stressors and crises can also contribute to someone's mood being all over the place.
+This is another reason someone may sincerely agree to a plan, but then back out at the last second.
+Their lives are extremely busy and things are always coming up to derail their commitments.
+A lot of stressors and crises can also play into someone's mood being all over the place.
+They may agree to a plan when they're in one headspace, then back out when they're in another.